fredemmott/HTCC/README.md

-# EXPERIMENT: Hand-tracked cockpit clicking for VR flight simulators
+# Hand-tracked cockpit clicking for VR flight simulators

 This project is an OpenXR API layer aimed to make it easy to click on cockpits in VR flight simulators.

-This is **not** intended to be or usable as general-purpose hand tracking support: it is designed to work well with specific games (DCS and MSFS), and does weird things to make that feel better, including doing things like mapping button presses to controller rotation if that's what works best in a particular game.
+This is **not** intended to be or usable as general-purpose hand tracking support: it is designed to work well with specific games (DCS and MSFS).

 ## Game Compatibility